This post may contain affiliate links. Please read our disclosure policy.

 Easy Ambrosia Salad

-This ambrosia salad recipe is so easy to make, perfectly fluffy and a great holiday side dish!
+This easy ambrosia salad recipe is creamy, fluffy, and a colorful holiday side dish!

 Prep Time 5 minutes